arcangelo7/ansible-omarchy-arcangelo/README.md

 Installs essential applications and web apps.
 Supports both official repository packages and AUR packages.
 Only handles package installation and desktop file creation.

+**AUR package management:**
+- Creates a dedicated `aur_builder` user for secure AUR package installation
+- Configures passwordless sudo access for pacman (required by AUR helpers)
+- Uses the `kewlfft.aur` Ansible collection with `yay` as the AUR helper
+- The `aur_builder` user is created automatically on first run

 **Packages installed:**
 - bitwarden (desktop app)
 - gst-plugin-gtk (dependency of Whispering)